-Apologizing for being wrong doesn’t mean you’re a weak parent.
+Apologising for being wrong doesn’t mean you’re a weak parent.
 As your kids grow older, they’ll recognise more instances where you’re doing the very thing you taught them not to, whether it’s breaking a promise or saying a bad word.
 And if you don’t acknowledge that you acted wrongly, what message are you sending to your child?
 A mixed one.

 When you say sorry to your kids, you’re also letting them know that it’s okay to make mistakes sometimes.
 No one is perfect.
 Those who admit wrongdoing and make amends show bravery.
-That’s right – it takes strength to apologize.
+That’s right – it takes strength to apologise.
 It’s got nothing to do with weakness.